susheels/CS590DLS/README.md

 This repository contains the code used for CS590 DLS project.
-This project utilizes inst2vec embeddings for source code vulnerablility detection.
+This project utilizes inst2vec embeddings for source code vulnerability detection.

 ## Code